– By Jade Jennings, Training & Development Manager

 No one likes lining up for their coffee, or even worse, joining the end of a very long queue with an ill-experienced staff member behind the register fumbling over orders.

-This person is your first line of defence.
+This person is your first line of defense.
 They need to be fast, friendly and confident in their role.
 Most of the time they need to politely guide and ‘train’ customers how to order, especially if it’s their first time.

 This station also has a flow on effect to the rest of the team, as such there are many ways this person can assist the barista:

 - Firstly, get the order right.
 Either repeat the order back to the customer or just be in the moment and actively listen.
 An incorrect order will cost you in time or even worse it could cost you repeat business.